Barrizzz/EventManagementProgram/README.md

 # What's Inside

-index.html - Main dashboard page
+-index.html - Main dashboard page
-events.html - Events management
+-events.html - Events management
-attendees.html - Attendee tracking
+-attendees.html - Attendee tracking
-reports.html - Analytics and reports
+-reports.html - Analytics and reports
-settings.html - System configuration
+-settings.html - System configuration
-styles.css - All the styling and design script.js - Interactive features and functionality
+-styles.css - All the styling and design
+-script.js - Interactive features and functionality

 # Features You'll Love

-Clean, professional design that's easy to use
+-Clean, professional design that's easy to use
-Works on all devices - phones, tablets, and computers No complex setup - just open and go
+-Works on all devices - phones, tablets, and computers -No complex setup - just open and go
-Real-looking data and examples to help you get started Everything you need to manage events professionally
+-Real-looking data and examples to help you get started -Everything you need to manage events professionally

 # For Developers
-This is built with plain HTML, CSS, and JavaScript - no frameworks required.
+-This is built with plain HTML, CSS, and JavaScript - no frameworks required.
 The code is clean and easy to understand if you want to customize it.
-The design uses modern CSS features like:
+-The design uses modern CSS features like:
-CSS Grid and Flexbox for layouts
+-CSS Grid and Flexbox for layouts
-CSS custom properties for easy theming
+-CSS custom properties for easy theming
-Responsive design that works everywhere
+-Responsive design that works everywhere

 # Getting Help